-Semester 1 Semester 2 Unit 1 Unit 2 Unit 3 Unit 4 Deepen How can a more in -depth study of text enable us to create a deeper under- standing of Human Context and bring this life on stage Disguise How have character archetypes developed through- out history and influence the way we view and play roles today? to say?
-How can we use our skills, both on the stage and behind the scenes, to make a statement about life Share How does drama promote shared under- standings of the human experience?
-Cultural inheritances of storytelling oral history and emerging practices a range of linear and non-linear forms Reflect How is drama shaped to reflect lived experience?
-Realism, including Magical Realism, Australian Gothic associated conventions of styles and texts Challenge How can we use drama to challenge our understanding of humanity?
-Theatre of Social Comment, including Theatre of the Absurd and Epic Theatre associated conventions of styles and texts Transform How can you transform dramatic practice?
-Contemporary performance associated conventions of styles and texts inherited texts as stimulus
+Semester 1 Semester 2 Unit 1 Unit 2 Unit 3 Unit 4 Design Disguise Share Reflect Challenge Transform • What does our generation have to say?
+How can we use our skills, both on the stage and behind the scenes, to make a statement about life as we How have character arche- types developed throughout history and influence the way we view and How does drama promote shared understandings of the human experience?
+Cultural inheritances of storytelling oral history and emerging practices How is drama shaped to reflect lived experience?
+Realism, including Magical Realism, Australian Gothic associated conventions of styles and texts How can we use drama to challenge our understanding of humanity?
+Theatre of Social Comment, including Theatre of the Absurd and Epic Theatre How can you transform dramatic practice?
+Contemporary performance associated conventions of styles and texts inherited texts as stimulus know it? a range of linear and non-linear forms associated conventions of styles and texts